nchankov/sra/README.md

 sudo apt install mailutils
 ```

-2. install who - used to identify the logged in user's ip
+2. who - used to identify the logged in user's ip
 ```
 apt install who
 ```